 Although Grace Keyes Hendrick is originally from Mansfield, Ohio, she considers Athens home.
 She graduated in 2017 with a B.S. in Geographic Information Science from Ohio University’s Geography Department.
 Grace was a Voinovich Undergraduate Research Scholar for three years, working alongside Dr. Geoff Dabelko.
 Together they researched issues regarding the nexus of climate change, conflict and security.
 Through her work as a scholar, Grace became involved with the Environmental Peacebuilding and Sustainability study abroad program through OU.
 She spent the summer of 2015 in Peja, Kosovo working with the Environmentally Responsible Action Group (ERA Group).
 After graduating in 2017, Grace spent a year with the Ohio Department of Natural Resources mapping Ohio’s underground coal mines.
 Grace put her GIS and cartography skills to use as a GIS and Land Tech with a private oil and gas company in Denver, Colorado.
 She now works as a GIS Specialist with CDM Smith, an environmental engineering firm, in Columbus, OH.
 Grace hopes to one day return to academia to get her masters, but for now she is loving putting her degree to use.

 An Athens, Ohio native, Winter Wilson is an undergraduate senior double major in Environmental Studies and Journalism in the Honors Tutorial College (HTC), and is a current Voinovich Scholar with the Dabelko Research Group.
 During the summer of 2017, Winter interned at the Woodrow Wilson Center in Washington, D.C. and at adelphi in Berlin, Germany.
 In 2018, Winter interned for the World Wildlife Fund, in Washington, D.C., where she helped to organize and create communications for the Global Science team.
 Winter worked on her HTC dual thesis focused on climate change communication and skepticism around the world, and coupled the report with a documentary series on the human dimensions of climate change.
 Winter is interested in compounding climate fragility risks and is exploring how social entrepreneurship can provide solutions to some of the most pressing environmental challenges our world faces today.
 On campus, Winter was also a Cutler Scholar, Ohio Fellow, and University Innovation Fellow.
-She will be pursuing a Masters of Environmental Management with a Business and Environment track at Yale’s School of the Environment on Fall 2020.
+She is pursuing a Masters of Environmental Management with a Business and Environment track at Yale’s School of the Environment on Fall 2020.

 Jeremiah O. Asaka is an Assistant Professor of Security Studies at Sam Houston State University.
 Previously he was a Lecturer in Global Studies at Middle Tennessee State University.
 He is a 2014 graduate of Ohio University’s Master of Science in Environmental Studies program.
 During his time as a student in the program, he contributed to the Dabelko Research Group’s work on climate change and human security.
 He is an alumnus of Pennsylvania State University’s Sustainable Climate Risk Management (SCRiM) summer school and the University of Massachusetts Boston’s National Science Foundation (NSF) funded Integrative Graduate Education and Research Traineeship (IGERT) fellowship.
 He has publications in the Journal of Arid Environments; The Round Table: The Commonwealth Journal of International Affairs; New Security Beat blog of the Woodrow Wilson International Center for Scholars’ Environmental Change and Security Program; Adelphi’s Environment, Conflict and Cooperation online platform; the Conversation; Routledge Handbook of the Resources Nexus; and Routledge Handbook of Environmental Conflicts and Peacebuilding among others.
 His teaching and research interests lie in the following areas: global environmental politics and governance; human security dimensions of climate change; biodiversity-security nexus; environmental conflict and peacebuilding; globalization; critical theory; mixed methods research; field research; and sub-Saharan Africa with a special focus on Kenya.
 Find more about his work here.